 The HIWEC study area consists of a footprint of land in two separate parcels along the north and south side of Henvey Inlet.
-During the planning stages HIFN identified areas of cultural importance as part of a Traditional Land use Study (URS 2013) and excluded those areas from any development impacts (Figure 3).
+During the planning stages HIFN identified areas of cultural importance and excluded those areas from any development impacts (Figure 3).
+The Stage 1 archaeological assessment conducted by AECOM (2015a) provides an in-depth history of the settlement of this part of Ontario by First Nation people.
+The following sections include a condensed version of this information, for greater details readers should refer to the Stage 1 archaeological background research report (AECOM 2015a).

-1.2.1 Pre-Contact Aboriginal Settlement History
+1.2.1 First Nation Settlement History